koolnewspaper/.github/profile/README.md

 This is pretty much just an orgainisation to host my friend's newspaper that is pretty bad but still they want me to (they don't have github)

 There's only gonna be like 10+ articles as well

+Btw the datagenerator will (soon) be at koolnewspaper.github.io/newspaper